hazem237/Auth-POS-Backend/README.md

 The app will be running at http://localhost:5050.

 # Usage

 Access the application by visiting http://localhost:5050 in your web browser.
 Use the provided API endpoints to manage products, product categories, and unit of measures.

+# API Specifications

+## Products

+> #### Retrieve all products
+>
+> - Endpoint: `/products`
+> - Method: GET
+> - Description: Retrieves all products.
+> - Response: Returns an array of product objects.

+> #### Retrieve a specific product
+>
+> - Endpoint: `/products/:productId`
+> - Method: GET
+> - Description: Retrieves a specific product based on the provided productId.
+> - Response: Returns the product object if found, or an error message if not found.

+> #### Create a new product
+>
+> - Endpoint: /products
+> - Method: POST
+> - Description: Creates a new product.
+> - Request Body:

+    > - name (string) - The name of the product.
+    > - code (string) - The code of the product.
+    > - image (optional, string) - The image URL of the product.
+    > - price (number) - The price of the product.
+    > - categoryId (number) - The ID of the product category.
+    > - unitId (number) - The ID of the unit of measure.

+> - Response: Returns the created product object if successful, or an error message if unsuccessful.

+> #### Create a new product
+>
+> - Endpoint: `/products/:productId`
+> - Method: PUT
+> - Description: Updates a specific product based on the provided productId.
+> - Parameters:
+> - productId (number) - The ID of the product.
+> - Request Body:

+    > - name (string) - The updated name of the product.
+    > - code (string) - The updated code of the product.
+    > - image (optional, string) - The updated image URL of the product.
+    > - price (number) - The updated price of the product.
+    > - categoryId (number) - The updated ID of the product category.
+    > - unitId (number) - The updated ID of the unit of measure.

+> - Response: Returns the updated product object if successful, or an error message if unsuccessful.

+> #### Delete a specific product

+> - Endpoint: `/products/:productId`
+> - Method: DELETE
+> - Description: Deletes a specific product based on the provided productId.
+> - Parameters:

+    > - productId (number) - The ID of the product.
+> - Response: Returns a success message if the product is deleted successfully, or an error message if not found.